All Episodes

 We don't know what to believe, including the truth.

-And the truth is right in front of us, or something, this may not be an established truth yet, but for crying out loud, everybody in this cesspool is tainted for years at one guy who was spawned by this cesspool.
+Or something, this may not be an established truth yet, but for crying out loud, everybody in this cesspool is tainted for years at one guy who was spawned by this cesspool.

 Sure.

-Has not been touched by it.
+Has not been touched by it?

 And somehow people find that easier to believe.